phillipnunes/100-days-of-code/log.md

 ### Day 63: January 28 2019

 **Today's Progress**: I watched lessons about Mailables and Readability, but unfortunately I didn't have time to code.

+### Day 64: January 29 2019

+**Today's Progress**: Today I did progress in my test app and I learned how use model events.
+I still struggling to discover the best way to show formatted dates in the view (brazilian format).